finalist/liferay-lam/documentation.md

 		]
 	)

 To update a site, you have to specify the siteKey, which is the title associated with the default locale.
-You will also have to specify a map of names and one of descriptions per locale and a friendlyURL.
+Beware that if you update the name, Liferay will also update de siteKey.
+You can also specify a map of names and one of descriptions per locale and a friendlyURL.

 It is also possible to add or update the value of a custom field.
 Of course this custom field has to exist before you can give it a value here.
 CustomFields is a map where the key is the name of the custom field, and the value is the actual value you want to give it.
 Updating the existing page or adding a page is also possible.

+Except for the siteKey, all fields are optional (although it doesn't make any sense if you have none of them).
+A field that is left out will not be overwritten.

 ## Delete
 The following script shows how you can delete a site: